zevenrodriguez/CIM542-642/week2/readme.md

 In a series circuit, the current through each of the components is the same, and the voltage across the circuit is the sum of the voltages across each component.
 In a parallel circuit, the voltage across each of the components is the same, and the total current is the sum of the currents through each component.

 ###Basic Arduino LED

 ![Basic Arduino LED](https://github.com/zevenrodriguez/CIM542-642/blob/master/Breadboard%20examples/BasicLEDArduino.jpg)

 Open File>Examples>Basics>Blink

+#Homework

+Create a sketch that turns on and off 3 LEDS.
+Create a stop light, blinker, or a cylon.